List of Miss International runners-up and finalists: 2nd Runner-Up

 The second Runner-Up of each edition of Miss International is the third placer behind the candidate who is crowned as Miss International (first placer) and the first Runner-Up (second placer).

-第3位 who means the third place finisher being designated as 2nd runner-up has been awarded sixty-two times (1960–2024).
+第3位 who means the third place finisher being designated as 2nd runner-up has been awarded sixty-three times (1960–2025).

 This table lists the number of 2nd Runner-Up titles by country.

-The current 2nd Runner-Up is Alba Pérez from Spain, elected on November 12, 2024 in Tokyo, Japan.
+The current 2nd Runner-Up is Paola Guzman from Bolivia, elected on November 27, 2025 in Tokyo, Japan.